Mount Drive on your computer

 Connect on Windows (File Explorer)

-Windows mounts WebDAV drives through the WebClient service.
+Windows connects WebDAV drives through the WebClient service.

 1. Make sure the WebClient service is running.
 Open Services (services.msc), find WebClient, and set its startup type to Automatic if it is not already running.

-4. Enter the WebDAV URL for your drive, then your Eigen email and app password when prompted.
+4. Click Finish, then enter your Eigen email address and app password when prompted.

-Windows requires HTTPS for HTTP Basic authentication — plain HTTP connections will be rejected.
+Windows requires HTTPS for HTTP Basic authentication.
+Plain HTTP connections are rejected.
 There is also a 50 MB default upload size limit; large files may fail unless the registry setting FileSizeLimitInBytes under HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\WebClient\Parameters is increased.

 What you can do over WebDAV

-• Open and save files — most desktop apps (Word, Excel, TextEdit, and so on) can open files directly from the mounted drive.
+• Open and save files: most desktop apps (Word, Excel, TextEdit, and so on) can open files directly from the connected drive.

 • Copy and move files within the same drive.